hzeller/beagleg/README.md

     All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C,U,V,W You can either specify --port <port> to listen for commands or give a filename

-The G-Code understands axes X, Y, Z, E, A, B, C, U, V, W and `machine-control` maps them to output connectors, by default "XYZEA".
+The G-Code understands logical axes X, Y, Z, E, A, B, C, U, V, and W, while `machine-control` maps these to physical output connectors, by default "XYZEA".
 This can be changed with the `--axis-mapping` flag.
-This flag maps the logical axis (such as 'Y') to a physical connector location on the cape - the position in the string represents the position of the connector.
+This flag maps the logical axis (such as 'Y') to a physical connector location on the cape -- the position in the string represents the position of the connector.

+The axes X, Y, and Z are dealt with specially by `machine-control`: they are understood as representing coordinates in an Euclidian space (not entirely unwarranted :) ) and thus applies a feedrate in a way that the resulting path sees the given speed in space:

+    G28 G1 X100 F100   ; moves X with feedrate 100mm/s
+    G28 G1 X100 Y100   ; moves X and Y with feedrate 100/sqrt(2) ~ 70.7mm/s

-More details about the G-Code code understood can be found in the [G-Code documentation](./G-code.md).
+More details about the G-Code code parsed and handled can be found in the [G-Code documentation](./G-code.md).

 ### Examples